Home / Career Guides / Occupational Therapist (OT)

 Pursue relevant certifications

-Gaining additional certifications can make you more attractive to potential employers.
-Certifications offer evidence of your proficiency in specific therapy areas, demonstrating your commitment to the job and continuing education.
-Consider earning credentials like the Certified Hand Therapist (CHT) or Board Certification in Pediatrics (BCP) from the American Occupational Therapy Association.
+Specialized certifications can boost your career and appeal to potential employers.
+These certifications demonstrate your expertise and commitment to your profession.
+Look into credentials such as the Certified Hand Therapist (CHT) or Board Certification in Pediatrics (BCP) offered by the American Occupational Therapy Association.

 Top employers